 We’re totally crushing on this name.
 It’s rare, yet beautiful, a difficult combination to achieve.
 Also, Afaafa, which means ‘virtuous’, will fit well into the trend towards ‘a’ ending names such as Ada and Afifa.

-Amidah, meaning ‘gracious’, is one of our most favorite Tanzanian baby girl names.
+Add colors to your life with the name Amidah, which means ‘gracious.’
+It is one of our most favorite Tanzanian baby girl names.
 This old fashioned, yet trendy name has the potential to be popular all over the world.

 We totally love this short and sweet baby girl name.
 It’s unique and sounds exotic, yet can be easily spelled and pronounced.
 Bupe means ‘hospitality’.

 Busara is a pure and simple name that is not overused.
 So it will make a stylish choice for your darling daughter.
-The name Busara means ‘wisdom’, a virtue that you would want your child to have.
+The name Busara means ‘wisdom’, one of the desirable virtues that you would want your child to have.

 Greek origin name Catherine has so much poise and grace that you just cannot go wrong with it.
 The plethora of short forms of Catherine adds a further charm and flexibility to this moniker.
 Catherine means ‘pure’.